• Home

 Local User Account or a Microsoft Account?
 Which one is Better for You.

-The basic purpose of both local, as well as Microsoft account, is to give a secure log-in to your Windows based system.
-Local user accounts have been used since long and Microsoft account is a new login feature introduced in windows 8 and 10.
-In these operating systems, before you complete installation you are asked to choose between local or a Microsoft account.
-It can be confusing for users to pick a right user account since both these user accounts have their own pros and cons.
+The basic purpose of both local, as well as Microsoft accounts, is to give a secure log-in to your Windows-based system.
+Local user accounts have been used for a long and Microsoft account is a new login feature introduced in windows 8 and 10.
+In these operating systems, before you complete installation you are asked to choose between a local or a Microsoft account.
+It can be confusing for users to pick the right user account since both these user accounts have their own pros and cons.
 Without further ado, let us find the difference between these two user accounts.

 Local User Account

-This is a conventional user account that requires a username and a password (optional) to login a windows system.
-The local user account is available in all the versions of windows including windows 10.
+This is a conventional user account that requires a username and a password (optional) to log in to a windows system.
+The local user account is available in all versions of windows including windows 10.
 This type of user account is native to the computer system where it is created.
-You can customize the personal preferences including desktop background, start menus or icons but you cannot use this user account on other computer systems.
+You can customize the personal preferences including desktop background, start menus, or icons but you cannot use this user account on other computer systems.
 You need to create a different account on other systems and customize the personal settings from scratch again.

 How to add a local user account in windows 10